 - Substance Abuse and Mental Health Services Administration.
 (2020).
 National Guidelines for Behavioral Health Crisis Care: Best Practice Toolkit.
 U.S. Department of Health and Human Services, Rockville, MD.

 - Substance Abuse and Mental Health Services Administration.
 (2020).
-Treatment Improvement Protocol (TIP) Series 42: Substance Abuse Treatment for Persons with Co-Occurring Disorders.
 U.S. Department of Health and Human Services, Rockville, MD.

 - Substance Abuse and Mental Health Services Administration.
 (2024).
 Key Substance Use and Mental Health Indicators in the United States: Results from the 2023 National Survey on Drug Use and Health.
 U.S. Department of Health and Human Services, Rockville, MD.